MicrosoftDocs/Hololens/hololens/hololens2-start.md

     >
     > Also note that during HoloLens Setup, there is a credential timeout of two minutes.
 The username/password needs to be entered within two minutes otherwise the username field will be automatically cleared.

 1. HoloLens 2 searches for, and applies, an Autopilot profile if one exists.
-No action is needed on this screen.
+If your organization has configured an Autopilot profile, it automatically configures and takes you to the sign in screen.
+So, no action is needed on this screen.
     ![Autopilot profile search.](images/autopilot-profile-search.png)

 1. Click **Accept** on the licensing screen.